RobertsLab/Paper-DNR-Geoduck-Proteomics/notebooks/SRM/01-Retention-Time-Calcs.md

 Notice that the PRTC peptide signals vary, which is due to me using different PRTC mixes.
 I documented which mix I used, and the concentrations of each, so I will need to account for that when I normalize my assay daya using PRTC data.
 More on that later.

 #### Step 3
 Exported retention times from Skyline via File -> Export -> Report -> Peptide RT Results.
-Saved in my Geoduck-DNR Repo as [2017-08-11-SRM-Retention-Times.csv](https://github.com/laurahspencer/Geoduck-DNR/blob/master/Data/2017-08-11_SRM-Retention-Times.csv)
+Saved as [2017-08-11-SRM-Retention-Times.csv](https://github.com/RobertsLab/Paper-DNR-Proteomics/blob/master/data/SRM/2017-08-11_SRM-Retention-Times.csv)
 ![RT 04](https://github.com/RobertsLab/Paper-DNR-Proteomics/blob/master/images/SRM-RT-Calcs-04.png?raw=true)

 #### Step 4
 In Excel: Use all SRM replicates' PRTC retention times to calculate average, then regress against DIA.
-Spreadsheet with calcs and plots are saved in my [Geoduck-DNR/2017-August_SRM-Analysis Repo](https://github.com/laurahspencer/Geoduck-DNR/blob/master/Analyses/2017-August_SRM-Analysis/2017-08-11-Predicted-SRM-Retention-Times-ALL-DATA.xlsx)
+Spreadsheet with calcs and plots are saved as [2017-07-18-Predicted-SRM-Retention-Times-LHS.xlsx](https://github.com/RobertsLab/Paper-DNR-Proteomics/blob/master/data/SRM/2017-07-18-Predicted-SRM-Retention-Times-LHS.xlsx)

 First, I opened SRM RT data, copied and pasted PRTC data & pasted into new spreadsheet.
 Removed all #N/A values (via Find/Replace function), then averaged all replicate RT for each peptide.
 Results (and notice averageif() equation):
 ![RT 05](https://github.com/RobertsLab/Paper-DNR-Proteomics/blob/master/images/SRM-RT-Calcs-05.png?raw=true)